A playground for learning about A-frame

 produce a component for visualizing a plot (sphere) in the scene.

-, and produces the same result
+The component is named datapoint, and produces the same result

-.
+as the plotDot function in data-01.
 The component is expressed

-as a JavaScript object with two propierties: schema
+as a JavaScript object with two propierties: schema and update.

-This object is passed as a parameter to AFRAME.registerComponent
+This object is passed as a parameter to AFRAME.registerComponent:

 AFRAME.registerComponent('datapoint', {